jmagman/flutter-wiki/Tree-hygiene.md

 11. Changes that break the [flutter/plugins CI](https://cirrus-ci.com/github/flutter/plugins/master) should as well be reverted while the problem is being studied.

 _See also: [[What should I work on?]]_

+## Tests

+Every change in the flutter/engine, flutter/flutter, flutter/plugins, and flutter/packages repos must be tested.

+There are very few exceptions:

+* A PR that only removes code (no modified or added lines) is exempt from the need to add tests.

+* A PR that only affects comments (including documentation) is exempt from the need to add tests.

+* A PR that only affect code inside the `.github` directory is exempt from the need to add tests.

+* A PR that only affects `.md` files is exempt from the need to add tests.

+A bot will comment on your PR if you need an exemption.
+Do not land a PR that has had such a message from the bot unless it has an explicit exemption from Hixie!
+The message tells you how to ask for an exemption.

+The following kinds of PRs are *not* automatically exempt are require an explicit comment from Hixie even though the answer may be obvious: refactors (e.g. null safety migration), configuration changes in the aforementioned repos, PRs that only affect analysis, PRs that only modify test infrastructure.

+Consider using the code coverage tools to check that all your new code is covered by tests (see [[Test coverage for package:flutter]]).

 ## Using git